-The Governing Board carried out a self-assessment of its own performance for the year ended 31st July 2022 and graded itself as "2" on the Ofsted scale.
+The Governing Board carried out a self-assessment of its own performance for the year ended 31st July 2023 and graded itself as "2" on the Ofsted scale.
 This is a robust annual self-assessment process, including self-assessment by all members, assessment of committee performance and assessment of the performance of the Board.
 The self-assessment document is available from the Director of Governance.
+In December 2023, the College was inspected by Ofsted and was judged to be 'Good' (Grade 2) with a 'Strong' Skills judgement.